 - Ensuring that a photocopy of the relevant Institution/Departmental licence(s) is sent to the Antarctic Funding Office (email: email@example.com) before the start of the field season at the latest.
 Any Institution to which the samples will be transferred from BAS must hold the appropriate licence (e. g.
 Defra or CITES).
 Under the Research Import Licence terms, BAS is required to submit, to Defra, details of preserved samples of animal origin that have received authorised exemption from veterinary inspection at point of import and will be transferred to external organisations.

 - Liaising with the relevant BAS licence holder or signatory, to discuss requirements.
-This should occur shortly after submitting the Outline Fieldwork Plan.
+This should occur no later than 11th May 2015 for the 2015/2016 field season.
 Contact should be established via the Antarctic Funding Office.

 - Ensuring that the leading field scientist for each project prepares a detailed and accurate listing of the project sample collection, on completion of fieldwork.
 The list must be submitted to the relevant BAS Field Assistant (e.g. Terrestrial Assistant) and the Base Commander, before the scientist who carried out fieldwork leaves the Antarctic, or before the BAS ship reaches the Falkland Islands, if samples have been collected.
 In any case, an interim report must be prepared before the end of March.

 - Making the arrangements for collection of the samples from BAS Cambridge at the end of the field season.